tom-barbereau/tom-barbereau.github.io/README.md

-# My personal website, built with Hugo

-Read [Migrating my site to Hugo](https://sebastiandedeyne.com/migrating-my-site-to-hugo/) for the full story.
+# Welcome to My Personal Website Repository

+Thank you for visiting my personal website hosted on GitHub!
+Below you'll find some information about this repository and how to navigate through it.

-## License
+## About

-No license.

-This repository is open sourced as a real life Hugo example.
-The design and frontend assets are not meant to be forked or reused.
+This repository hosts the code for my personal website.
+It serves as a platform to showcase my portfolio, share my interests, and connect with others.